DeNA/mobilize-base/README.md

 relayed to the job.
   For mobilize-base, the format is `<google docs book>/<google docs sheet>`, so if you wanted to read from the "output" sheet on the "monthly_results" book you would write in `monthly_results/output`.
-For a sheet in the Jobspec itself you could write simply `output`.
+For a sheet in the Runner itself you could write simply `output`.

 * params This is a hash of data, expressed in a JSON, which can be used